junesirius/junesirius.github.io/_posts/Supernatural/SPN_DCBB25/SPN-Angel-black-death-whole-novel.md

 The three of them automatically form a half circle around the demon without needing a word.

 Crowley eyes them with open amusement.
 "Really?
 You are about to start a fight *here*?
 In front of a hundred thousand human?
-You guys are more brave than I thought.
-By brave I mean braindead."
+You guys are more bold than I thought.
+By 'bold' I mean braindead."

 Dean exchanges a look with Sam and Cas, lowering his voice.
 "And running straight into Devil without backup is your idea of *not* braindead?"